Yo Y21 Review

 I first used a POV camera, the Contour HD 720p, during my moto-x ride through Africa in 2009 and I was hooked.
-Being able to get “up close and personal” footage of any cool things that you get up to is a great buzz and gives a great perspective to any sporting activity.
+Being able to get "up close and personal" footage of any cool things that you get up to is a great buzz.
+It gives a great perspective to any sporting activity.

 The casing is larger on the Y21 as it comes with the LCD BacPac already attached which is great as you have to buy it separately with the Go Pro.

-The lens is more central on the Y21 which means the LCD menu on the main camera, which incidentally is very small, has been put on the top of the camera.
+The lens is more central on the Y21.
+This means the LCD menu on the main camera, which incidentally is very small, has been put on the top of the camera.
 When the LCD screen is attached, obviously you would use that to navigate the menu.

-Now, in the video above, I do mention a gripe in that you need to remove the camera from its housing, or use the remote, to turn it on and off which would be a pain when using the housing.
-However, I since noticed that you can leave the camera switched on and it will “go to sleep” after a while and is easily re-activated by simply pressing any of the buttons.
+Now, in the video above, I do mention a gripe.
+You need to remove the camera from its housing, or use the remote, to turn it on and off which would be a pain when using the housing.
+However, I since noticed that you can leave the camera switched on and it will "go to sleep" after a while.
+It is easily re-activated by simply pressing any of the buttons.
 Phew.

-One big addition which beats its counterpart, is that the Y21 has a standard tripod thread on the base of both the actual camera and the waterproof housing which means it will attach to a tripod, Gorillapod etc with or without the housing or extra accessory attachment (like the Go Pro £8.99).
+One big addition which beats its counterpart, is that the Y21 has a standard tripod thread on the base.
+This is on both the actual camera and the waterproof housing.
+That means it will attach to a tripod, Gorillapod etc with or without the housing or extra accessory attachment (like the Go Pro £8.99).

-From what I have seen so far, all the mounting options are virtually identical to the Go Pro mounts so if you have the suction cup from the Go Pro Motorsports version for example, you can use this as I did in the video.
+From what I have seen so far, all the mounting options are virtually identical to the Go Pro mounts.
+Therefore, if you have the suction cup from the Go Pro Motorsports version for example, you can use this as I did in the video.
 Good thinking by the Yo!
-Y21 here as long as it doesn’t tread on any copyright toes…
+Y21 here as long as it doesn’t tread on any copyright toes.

 Probably the biggest plus over the Go Pro is the fact that the underwater housing on the Y21 includes a flat port for the lens as standard!
-This means it will produce sharp images and footage “out of the box” unlike the Go Pro HD Hero 1 & 2 for which you will need to shell out a whopping £49.99 for the privilege of sharp, underwater imaging (the Hero 3 has a flat port lens housing…about time Go Pro).
+This means it will produce sharp images and footage "out of the box" unlike the Go Pro HD Hero 1 & 2.
+For those, you will need to shell out a whopping £49.99 for the privilege of sharp, underwater imaging.
+Note: The Hero 3 has a flat port lens housing...about time Go Pro).

 Like the Go Pro, the Y21 has a mini HDMI and USB out to connect to a TV or computer.
-They both also have audio in (good feature for vlogging or generally better sound) and AV out although both of these on the Y21 are from the same port.
+They both also have audio in which is a good feature for vlogging or generally better sound.
+AV out is also there although both of these on the Y21 are from the same port.

-Whereas the Go Pro HD Hero 2 uses standard SD cards, the Y21 takes the smaller micro SD cards (like the new Go Pro HD Hero 3).
-These tiny cards currently come in a range of sizes up to 64gb so plenty of space that will last way longer than a single battery.
+Whereas the Go Pro HD Hero 2 uses standard SD cards, the Y21 takes the smaller micro SD cards.
+This is the same as the new Go Pro HD Hero 3.
+These tiny cards currently (as at 2012) come in a range of sizes up to 64gb so plenty of space that will last way longer than a single battery.
 Make sure you get a quality card of Class 10 or higher that can handle and buffer HD video for long periods..